 8) Bearing of arms and deployment –

 All the free-men of the ancient Celtic society had the right (and sometimes duty) to bear arms, as opposed to the ‘unfree’ majority.
-The weapons they carried though were relatively uncomplicated with the spears and shields combination being the norm.
-The nobility however tended to showcase their swords as instruments of prestige, while also incorporating helmets and mail shirts as part of their battle panoply.
-Interestingly enough, other than sword, the spear was also viewed as an esteemed (and practical) weapon of a warrior.
-Greek author Strabo described how the ancient Celts often carried two types of spear – a bigger, heavier one for thrusting; and a smaller, flexible one for throwing and (sometimes) using in close combat.
+The weapons they carried, though, were relatively uncomplicated with the spears and shields combination being the norm.
+The nobility, however, tended to showcase their swords as instruments of prestige, while also incorporating helmets and mail shirts as part of their battle panoply.
+Interestingly enough, other than the sword, the spear was also viewed as an esteemed (and practical) weapon of a warrior.
+Greek author Strabo described how the ancient Celt warriors often carried two types of the spear – a bigger, heavier one for thrusting; and a smaller, flexible one for throwing and (sometimes) using in close combat.

 9) The contrast of rich clothes and ritual nudity –

-Pausinias talked about the Galatians (Galatae) and how they preferred to wear embroidered tunics and breeches with rich colors, often accompanied by cloaks striped with various tints.
-Archaeological evidences from Celtic graves and tombs also support such a notion, with wool and linen clothing fragments often showcasing different hues.
+Pausanias talked about the Galatians (Galatae) and how they preferred to wear embroidered tunics and breeches with rich colors, often accompanied by cloaks striped with various tints.
+Archaeological evidence from Celtic graves and tombs also support such a notion, with wool and linen clothing fragments often showcasing different hues.
 The nobles complemented by their fashionable styles with opulence, including the use of gold threads and silk.
-Furthermore the wealthy Celts (both men and women) also had a penchant for wearing jewelry items, like bracelets, rings, necklaces, torcs and even entire corselets made of gold.
+Furthermore, the wealthy Celts (both men and women) also had a penchant for wearing jewelry items, like bracelets, rings, necklaces, torcs and even entire corselets made of gold.

 On the other hand, Polybius had this to say about the fierce Celts, circa 2nd century BC –